Frequently Asked Questions

 A. Only a co-payment if there is a charge for an office visit.

-Q. How do I locate a SIMNSA panel Provider?
+Q. How do I locate a Pinnacle panel provider?

 Q. Do I need to designate a primary care physician to receive benefits?